srpatel2000/Power-Outage-EDA/README.md

 Below we will be providing a summary of what we accomplished in the different sections of this notebook.

 ### EDA
-In the EDA we focused on the above questions by creating graphs.
+In the EDA, guided the above questions, we focused on analyzing the relationship between specific features in our dataset.
 More specifically, we performed univariate, bivariate, and aggregation analysis.

 #### Univariate
 When performing univariate analysis, we focused on finding where and when major power outages occur.